Plasma medicine: An emerging field in medicine

 Applications of plasma medicine

-Plasma medicine has been shown to be applicable in following regions:
+Plasma medicine has been shown to be applicable in the following regions:

 - Wound healing: Plasma medicine also shows tremendous promise in wound healing (especially useful during trauma and emergency medicine where you require quick patching to prevent blood loss and accelerate healing) The elevated rates of angiogenesis and tissue regeneration are critical steps in wound healing which on quickening can ease healing.